 ART.
 7 No citizen or inhabitant of the United States shall…

-go into the Creek country, without a passport first obtained from the Governor of someone of the United States, or the officer of the Troops of the United States commanding at the nearest military post on the frontiers, or such other person as the President of the United States may, from time to time, authorize to grant the same.1
+Go into the Creek country, without a passport first obtained from the Governor of someone of the United States, or the officer of the Troops of the United States commanding at the nearest military post on the frontiers, or such other person as the President of the United States may, from time to time, authorize to grant the same.1

 Regardless of who issued them, passports in America were supposed to have been granted only to those giving assurance of ethical conduct while traveling in the Indian or Spanish Country.
 Responsible authorities found it prudent to exercise caution in allowing persons to enter these lands.
 Makers who could so easily upset peace be kept out.
-With all manner of people swarming into new areas, whether with legal passports or as flagrant trespassers, a certain amount of trouble arose.
+With all manner of people swarming into new areas, whether with legal passports or flagrant trespassers, a certain amount of trouble arose.
 Territorial boundary lines often were sites of lawlessness.
 Indians, traders, immigrants, outlaws, and adventurers were all applicants for passports.
-These earliest passports were given to persons entering the Indian nations to trade, collect debts, recover stolen horses and slaves, remove property of white intruders, or just to pass through.
+These earliest passports were given to persons entering the Indian nations to trade, collect debts, recover stolen horses and slaves, remove property of white intruders, or pass through.
 In some cases, depositions taken for passports have survived while the passports have not.
 Passports of Southeastern Pioneers 1770-1823

 In seeking the required passports, the applicants were expected to furnish references of good character from local officials or others in a position to vouch for them.
 At times, some persons arrived at the embarking point without the necessary papers or passport, and there ensued much bitterness when the Indian Agent tried to detain them.
-Andrew Jackson provoked just such a situation when he was returning from Natchez to Nashville in 1812 with some negro slaves.
+Andrew Jackson provoked just such a situation when he returned from Natchez to Nashville in 1812 with some negro slaves.